QIDI Tech X-Max 3: Large Size Industrial Grade 3D Printer with High-Temperature & High Precision Printing

 ABS Print Sample: The Pirate and His Rat model printed at 0.16 mm layers, 250°C nozzle, 100°C bed, and 250 mm/s (without chamber heating) showed high surface quality and fine detail throughout.

-Intricate red pirate bust 3D printed by Qidi X Max, showcasing detailed facial features and attire with a tricorn hat.
+Red 3D-printed bust of an elderly man in a hat created by the Qidi X Max, showcasing detailed facial features and attire against a gray background.

 ASA Print Sample: The Rugged Box printed at 0.2 mm layers, 260°C nozzle, 100°C bed, and 55°C chamber (using an ABS profile) showed strong layer adhesion and minimal warping across the full build volume.